powellsr/ns-tech-training-docs/video.md

 The production volunteer should be familiar with the function and usage of each of these.

 ### Video switcher
+- This consists of 8 buttons corresponding to different video feeds.
+The button lit in green is the active feed being sent to the output (this feed is visible on the to right panel of the video monitor) and the button lit in red indicates the selected feed which will be switched to the active feed if prompted (this feed is visible on the top left panel of the video monitor).
+- The 'auto' button fades between the selected and active video feeds.
+The 'cut' button switches abruptly between the feeds and should generally not be used.
+- The lower half of the video monitor is dedicated to the 8 available video feeds.
+These match the 8 buttons labeled 1-4 on the top row and 5-8 on the bottom row.
+Only feeds 1-6 are used in the regular course of a service.

 ### Video chanel patcher
 ### Remote camera controls (two remote controlled cameras)
 ### Two cameras on tripods
+- Camera 4 is located at the front stage left corner of the booth.
+It typically provides a static wide shot of the full stage.
+- Camera 3 is located just to the right of the video switcher.
+This camera is generally used to focus a static shot of the worship leader or speaker.
+It can be pivoted, and the focus is controlled by a rocker switch the top of the camera.

 ## Setup and Teardown

 ### Setup / Before Service
 - Ensure the booth power is on __more on this__.